spevans/swift-project1/doc/development.md

 initialisation performed in the libraries (wrapped in a `pthread_once()/ dispatch_once()`).
 This calls `malloc()/free()` and some C++ string functions so all of the C code is required to perform this basic initialisation.
-The TTY driver in C is requred for any debugging / oops messages until Swift is initialised and can take over the display.
+The TTY driver in C is required for any debugging / oops messages until Swift is initialised and can take over the display.

 Originally I had planned to add more functionality in Swift but it took